w3f/polkadot-wiki/docs/learn/learn-xcm-instructions.md

 ---

-This page can also be viewed at the [`xcm-format`](https://github.com/paritytech/xcm-format) repository, where each instruction and register is explained in depth.
+This page can also be viewed at the [`xcm-format`](https://github.com/paritytech/xcm-format) repository, where each instruction and register is explained in-depth.

 ## XCVM Registers